 - 1. In the New Connection dialog when creating a new connection (or in the Connection dialog for an existing connection), select the Statistics tab. - 2.
-Select one of the following: - Statspack Options-Collect database-wide performance statistics using the Oracle Stats Pack utility. - AWR and ADDM Options-Collect database-wide performance statistics using the optional Oracle Enterprise Manager (OEM) "Diagnostic Pack" Automatic Workload Repository (AWR). - Note: A valid licenses is required to use the optional OEM Diagnostics Pack. - Tip: You can also specify default settings for Oracle performance collection and reporting options.
-Go to Edit | Settings | Oracle.
+Select one of the following: - Statspack Options-Collect database-wide performance statistics using the Oracle Stats Pack utility. - AWR and ADDM Options-Collect database-wide performance statistics using the optional Oracle Enterprise Manager (OEM) "Diagnostic Pack" Automatic Workload Repository (AWR). - Note: A valid licenses is required to use the optional OEM Diagnostics Pack. - Tip: You can specify default values for Oracle performance collection and reporting options in Edit | Settings | Oracle.